michelegoglio/Snippet/ARIA - state & property.md

 </div>
 ````

 * `aria-autocomplete`
 Indicates whether user input completion suggestions are provided.
+An `aria-autocomplete` property is used when the suggestions of user input items are known.
+The values of the `aria-autocomplete` can be none, inline, list or both.

+`aria-autocomplete=”none”`: Default.
+`aria-autocomplete=”inline”`: When the options are available and the user can type few characters in the text field and retrieve the appropriate options.
+`aria-autocomplete=”list”`: Unlike the “inline” property user can only select an option from the list but will not be able to type in the text field.
+`aria-autocomplete=”both”`: Combination of inline and list.
+To intimate the user that the text fields are not just text fields use `aria-haspopup=”true”`. `Role=”combobox”` can also be used to provide an essence of a list items available along with the text field.
+Provide `aria-readonly=”true”` when author does not want the user to type in text field and only pick the option from the list available.
+It is used when the text field have `aria-autocomplete=”list”`.
+For `aria-autocomplete=”inline”`, `aria-autocomplete=”both”` and of course for `aria-autocomplete=”none”` aria-readonly should not be used or should be `aria-readonly=”false”`.
+`aria-autocomplete` property has good support with JAWS 14 on Internet explorer 9, latest browsers of Google Chrome and Firefox.
+With NVDA 2013.3 Google Chrome has good support while remaining two browsers have partial support.

 * `aria-busy` (state)
 Indicates whether an element, and its subtree, are currently being updated.